 Quick & Healthy Breakfast or Lunch: Splendid Spoon

 Bowls, soups and smoothies.
 Oh my!
 Splendid Spoon grew out of mom-preneur and French Culinary Institute-trained chef, Nicole Centeno’s desired to find quick and nutritious meals and snacks when she was pregnant with her first son.
-The service now delivers over 20 different soups (both hearty and light), 12 scrumptiously flavored smoothies and 4 different bowls to busy families everywhere.
+The service now delivers over 50 different meal options including soups (both hearty and light), smoothies, grain bowls, noddles and shots to busy families everywhere.
 If you're looking for grab-able lunches, snacks and breakfasts, make Splendid Spoon your new jam.

 How it works: Splendid Spoon's plant-based foods are totally fresh, gluten-free and were developed hand-in-hand by registered dieticians and chefs, so you know they taste great.
 To get in on the action, you need to hit the website, choose and plan and then customize it.
 Lunch is at the heart of each plan, and it builds from there.
 Add in breakfast five times a week at the second tier and a reset (think light soups for dinner) when you choose the full monty.
 You can skip delivery whenever you need to, and food is delivered straight to your door via FedEx, chilled, using dry ice.
 Bowls and soups keep for a week in the fridge or freeze them for up to a month.

 What's it cost?
-Choose from three different meal plans. $13/meal with the Lunch plan; $9.50/meal with Lunch + Breakfast plan; $9/meal with Breakfast + Lunch + Reset plan
+Choose from four different meal plans. $13/meal with the Lunch plan; $9.50/meal with Lunch + Breakfast plan; $9/meal with Breakfast, Lunch + 1-Day Soup Reset plan; $9.25/meal with the Breakfast, Lunch, Dinner + 1-Day Soup Reset plan

 Colorful Plant-Based Dishes: Purple Carrot